pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * Calcs for Player mon happen only when actually terastallized (including Tera Blast)

 ## Damage moves scores
-Scores in this section are not additive
   * When AI chooses a move it compares all moves that can do damage against each other and looks for Postive/Negative effects.
 Moves with a negative effect will be discouraged based on how many hits it will take for AI to faint player mon.
-    * Exmaple: If Overheat and Flamethrower have the same number of hits to faint AI Flamethrower gets a plus one score
+    * Exmaple: If Overheat and Flamethrower have the same number of hits to faint AI, Flamethrower gets a plus one score
   * When AI sees a kill with several moves, a move with a positive effect gets +1
   * If several moves with a positive effect are present, all of them get +1
     * Example: If AI sees kill with Knock Off and Rock Tomb, it would select one of those randomly